-This article is the second of a two-part series, so if you haven't read the first part, click here
+This article is the second of a two-part series, so CLICK HERE to read the first part.

 So why is it a problem for lesbian characters to be reproducing dynamics common to heterosexual relationships?
 Or more precisely: why is it a problem that we let a bunch of straight people make a movie where this takes place?

 If you’re reading an article critiquing gender roles in lesbian indie film, you probably already know what the male gaze is, but for Lithuanians reading this site to improve their English and alt-righters hate-reading this to rant about it on 4Chan later:

 “The male gaze is the way in which the visual arts and literature depict the world and women from a masculine point of view, presenting women as objects of male pleasure.” –Wikipedia